Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning

 Our model deploys these dressed quantum blocks in the generator, discriminator, or both, while maintaining a unified circuit design that balances expressive power with computational feasibility.
 Figure~\ref{fig:QC} shows the circuit diagram used in this project, which includes:

 \begin{enumerate} \item \textit{Data Encoding:} Each qubit's rotation angle (\(\mathrm{RY}\) gate) is set to a specific component of the input vector, whether that vector represents latent noise (in the generator) or projected features (in the discriminator).
 This step embeds classical data into the quantum state. \item \textit{Entanglement:} Sequential \(\mathrm{CNOT}\) gates between neighboring qubits introduce correlations that are difficult to replicate in purely classical networks.
-By tying the qubits' states together, the circuit can learn richer representations. \item \textit{Trainable Gates:} Each qubit undergoes parameterized single-qubit rotations \(\mathrm{RX}(\theta_{i,0})\), \(\mathrm{RY}(\theta_{i,1})\), and \(\mathrm{RZ}(\theta_{i,2})\).
+By tying the qubits' states together, the circuit can learn richer representations, as demonstrated in multiple studies showing that quantum circuits equipped with entangling gates outperform non-entangling variants in generative modeling tasks and QNN architectures.
+These results highlight that entanglement is a key resource for capturing complex data distributions~\cite{Benedetti2019Generative,PhysRevA.109.032413}. \item \textit{Trainable Gates:} Each qubit undergoes parameterized single-qubit rotations \(\mathrm{RX}(\theta_{i,0})\), \(\mathrm{RY}(\theta_{i,1})\), and \(\mathrm{RZ}(\theta_{i,2})\).
 The circuit thus has \(3 \times n_{\text{qubits}}\) learnable parameters, tuned via backpropagation to improve performance.
 Keeping \(n_{\text{qubits}}\) relatively small ensures that simulation overhead remains manageable. \item \textit{Measurement:} Finally, the circuit measures each qubit in the Pauli-\(Z\) basis, returning a real-valued expectation value per qubit.